 A Survey of the People Displaced through the Konya Dam (1969)

 The role of Weekly Markets in the Tribal Rural and Urban settings (1970)

 Yuganta: The End of an Epoch (1968) Translated in English (Recipient of 1967 Sahitya academy award)

 Amchi Samskriti (1960)

-Also read the following articles written in her memory, just after she died in 1970:
+Also read following articles written in her memory, just after her death in 1970:

 Patwardhan, Sunanda.
 1970.
 Irawati Karve (1905-70) Sociological Bulletin, September 1970, Vol. 19, No.2 (September 1970), pp.156-159.
 Published By: Sage Publication, Inc.

 Malhotra, K.C.
 1973.
 “Bibliography of Professor Irawati Karve’s Works”.
 Bulletin of the Deccan College Research Institute.
 31-32 (1-2) i-vii.

 Sundar, Nandini.
 2007.
 “In the Cause of Anthropology: The Life and Work of Irawati Karve”.
 In Anthropology in the East: The founders of Indian Sociology and Anthropology, edited by Patricia Uberoi, Nandini Sundar and Satish Deshpande.
 360-416.
 New Delhi: Permanent Black.